Explicit Formulas for the Alexander Polynomial of Pretzel Knots: Corollaries

-\begin{remark} The Alexander polynomial of a pretzel knot with an even parameter is never trivial.
-Hence, Case~\ref{case trivial Alex} of Corollary~\ref{cor: trivial polynomial} provides a complete characterization of all pretzel knots with a trivial Alexander polynomial. \end{remark}
+The Alexander polynomial of a non-trivial pretzel knot with an even parameter is never trivial.
+Hence, Case~\ref{case trivial Alex} of Corollary~\ref{cor: trivial polynomial} provides a complete characterization of all pretzel knots with a trivial Alexander polynomial.
+According to Freedman's theorem~\cite{Freedman1982}, such knots are topologically slice.
+Note that a complete classification of topologically slice odd pretzel knots with three twist blocks was provided by Miller~\cite{Miller2017}.